zo0r/react-native-push-notification/docs/STATUS_PERMISSION.md

 # Status and Caracteristics

+## Show notifications while the app is in foreground

+If you want a consistent results in Android & iOS with the most flexibility, it is best to handle it manually by prompting a local notification when `onNotification` is triggered by a remote push notification on foreground (check `notification.foreground` prop).

+Watch out for an infinite loop triggering `onNotification` - remote & local notification will trigger it.
+You can overcome this by marking local notifications' data.

 ## Handling Notifications

 When any notification is opened or received the callback `onNotification` is called passing an object with the notification data.